 - Raspberries grown in pots benefit from being covered with a cage or netting once the fruit starts to ripen, this protects the fruit from being eaten by birds.

 - At the end of the season comes the time for pruning raspberries.
+It is important to know when to prune raspberries, as different types are cut at different times.
 For summer-fruiting types prune the fruited canes to the base after they have been harvested and keep the strongest unfruited stems that will carry next year’s fruit.
 Cut all fall-fruiting raspberries canes down in late winter.

 - In the spring, feed the plants with a balanced fertilizer and top with some homemade compost.